benfgit/falcon-core-linux/docs/extensions/extend_processor.rst

 Virtual methods from the IProcessor class are available to be override:

--   *Configure(const YAML::Node &node, const GlobalContext& context)* : The graph (yaml file) describe the node with some parameters specific to the processor.
-This method is the time to read it, process it (checking errors) and store it for later.
+-   *Configure( const GlobalContext& context)* : The graph (yaml file) describe the node with some parameters specific to the processor.
+These options are loaded internally between the creation of the processor and the call of this method.
+It is the time to do additional configurations based on the options (log in, derive some variables from it ... etc.).

 -   *CreatePorts()* : This part make use of the internal available methods from Iprocessor (see the API documentation) for creating input port (*create_input_port*), readable sharable state (*create_readable_shared_state*)